 Drilling rings on the lathe is a fun process, and in How to Stop Blowout When Drilling Rings on the Lathe, I’ll show you how to protect your blanks.

 If you have never drilled on the lathe before, you are in for a real treat.
 It’s a lot different than drilling something off the lathe.
 For starters, the drill doesn’t turn then you use the lathe, the piece does.

 It sounds obvious, but then you see it in person it’s a real novelty.
 Drilling on the lathe has the same problems that drilling on the drill press does.
 In order to save your blanks, you need to make one small change to the way you set everything up.
 Once you do, you will have a lot more clean exits, and a lot more usable ring blanks.

-If you have any questions on Westfarthing Woodworks Post Review for 12/9/2018, please leave a comment and I will be glad to answer them.
+If you have any questions on Westfarthing Woodworks Post Review for 12/9/2018, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.